midonet/midonet/docs/rest-api-specification.md

     POST     /ports/:portId/link
     DELETE   /ports/:portId/link

 Represents a link between two interior ports.
+Links are possible
+between:

+- Two router ports.
+- A router port and a vlan-unaware bridge port.
+- A router port and a vlan-aware bridge.
+- A vlan-unaware bridge port and a vlan-aware bridge port.

-It contains the following
+It contains the following fields:
-fields:

 <table>
     <tr>